clpf2018/vc/Etude Base De Données.md

 ## Companies: the system may support many companies.
-STatus to enable/ disable a company
+Status to enable/ disable a company

 CompCode | CompName | CompDesc | CreationDate | Status |
 -------- | -------- | -------- | ------------ | ------ |